 So if blackjack is your game and your pockets aren’t as deep as you would like, here’s one offering for a fun day of blackjack that takes advantage of the offerings of casinos that lack the glitz of the Bellagio, Wynn and Venetian.

 LAUNCH YOUR DAY AT NOON.
 They say Vegas is a 24-hour city, but it doesn’t really come alive until breakfast is digested.
-If you’re staying anywhere near center Strip, it’s not a long walk to the Imperial Palace, which is the Vermont Avenue of Strip casinos.
+If you’re staying anywhere near center Strip, it’s not a long walk to the Linq, which is the Vermont Avenue of Strip casinos.
 Near the front of the casino you can find a Blackjack (BJ) table with decent rules (3-2 payoff on blackjacks rather than the 6-5 payouts that have proliferated elsewhere).

 HEAD FOR BOULDER HIGHWAY.
 Far away from the pizzazz of the Strip are the casinos located about eight miles east.
 Many of the smaller casinos have no attached hotel rooms, and cater instead to locals.
 My favorite stop is the Longhorn, which is located across the street from the larger Sam’s Town.
 The Longhorn, which can be confused with a shoehorn, consists of four blackjack tables, a few other table games, a bar and a few slot machines.
 The blackjack rules are great — you can even double down after you get a third card.
 HINT: Order the hamburger at the small restaurant — best of its kind in Vegas, and for less than $8.